arbor-sim/arbor/doc/tutorial/single_cell_recipe.rst

 The cell
 --------

-Let's copy the cell description from the :ref:`previous example <tutorialsinglecell-cell>`, where construction of the cell is explained in detail.
+Let's copy the cell description from the :ref:`original example <tutorialsinglecell-cell>`, where construction of the cell is explained in detail.

 .. literalinclude:: ../../python/example/single_cell_recipe.py